Ticket To Ride: Pot Sellers Put Seniors On The Canna-Bus

 Precautions to keep in mind

 Though marijuana use remains illegal under federal law, it's legal in some form in 30 states and the District of Columbia.
-And a growing numbers of Americans are considering trying it for health reasons.
+And a growing number of Americans are considering trying it for health reasons.
 For people who are, doctors advise the following cautions.

 Talk to your doctor.
 Tell your doctor you're thinking about trying medical marijuana.
 Although he or she may have some concerns, most doctors won't judge you for seeking out alternative treatments.